 In order for transactions to be useful for general distributed programming, the notion needs to be extended to include nesting.
 Thus, in addition to accesses to data objects, a transaction can also contain subtransactions.
 The transaction nesting structure can be described by a forest, with the top-level transactions at the roots and the accesses to data at the leaves.
 (We do not place any constraints on the structure of the transaction trees.
 For example, we do not require all the leaves to be at the same level.
-Instead, leaves may occur at any level, so that a top-level transaction might itself be a leaf representing a single data access, or it might invoke both a subtransaction and a data access as children.)
+Instead, leaves may occur at any level, so that a top-level transaction might itself be a leaf representing a single data access, or might invoke both a subtransaction and a data access as children.)
 The semantics of nested transactions generalize those of ordinary transactions as follows.
-Each set of sibling transactions, subtransactions can commit or abort.
-Each set of sibling transactions that aborted did not run at all.
+Each set of sibling transactions or subtransactions is supposed to execute serializably.
+As with top-level transactions, subtransactions can commit or abort.
+Each set of sibling transactions runs as if all the transactions that committed ran in a serial order, and all the transactions that aborted did not run at all.
 An external consistency property is also required for each set of siblings, ensuring that if a transaction waits for one child T to complete before invoking another child T', then T is before T' in the apparent serial order.

 Nested transactions provide a flexible programming mechanism.
-They allow the programmer to describe more concurrency than would be allowed by single-level transactions, by having transactions request the creation of concurrent sub-transactions.
+They allow the programmer to describe more concurrency than would be allowed by single-level transactions, by having transactions request the creation of concurrent subtransactions.
 They also allow localized handling of transaction failures.
 When a subtransaction commits or aborts, the commit or abort is reported to its parent transaction.
 The parent can then decide on its next action based on the reported results.
 For example, if a subtransaction aborts, its parent can use the reported abort to trigger another subtransaction, one that implements some alternative action.
-This flexible mechanism for handling failures is especially useful in distributed systems, where failures are more common because of unreliable communication and where one node can keep running while another node is down.
+This flexible mechanism for handling failures is especially useful in distributed systems, where failures are more common because of unreliable communication, and where one node can keep running while another node is down.

 Nested transactions are useful in other ways in distributed systems.
-For example, they can be used to implement remote procedure calls with a "zero or once" semantics: the call appears to happen either zero or one times despite retransmissions of request messages caused by poorly chosen timeouts, lost acknowledgements, and other problems of unreliable communication.
-This is accomplished by treating incomplete or redundant calls as aborted subtransactions of the caller and by undoing their activity without aborting the successful call.
+For example, they can be used to implement remote procedure calls with a "zero or once" semantics: the call appears to happen either zero or one times despite retransmissions of request messages caused by poorly chosen timeouts, lost acknowledgements and other problems of unreliable communication.
+This is accomplished by treating incomplete or redundant calls as aborted subtransactions of the caller, and undoing their activity without aborting the successful call.
 For another example, nested transactions aid in the construction of replicated systems.
 The reading and writing of individual copies of data objects can be done as subtransactions; even if some of the copies fail to respond (causing their subtransactions to fail), the overall transaction can still succeed if enough of the copies respond.

 The idea of nested transactions seems to have originated in the "spheres of control" work of Davies [8].
 Reed [34] developed the current notion of nesting and designed a timestamp-based implementation.
 Moss [29] later designed a locking implementation that serves as the basis of the implementation of the Argus programming language.
 The notion of nesting studied here is analogous to levels of procedural abstractions.
-A related but more complex notion of nesting, emphasizing levels of data abstraction, is used in System R and has been studied in a number of papers, including work by Beeri et al. [5, 4], Moss et al. [30], and Weikum [44].
+A related but more complex notion of nesting, emphasizing levels of data abstraction, is used in System R and has been studied in a number of papers, including work by Beeri, et al. [5, 4], Moss, et al. [30] and Weikum [44].